samcday/archlinux-msm8916/README.md

 # Explore the image
 sudo mkosi shell

+# Prepare the image for flashing
+./make-image.sh

 # Flash the image to your device
-fastboot flash userdata image.raw
+fastboot flash userdata image.disk

-# Bootloader is screwy at the moment, force a manual boot.
-./fastboot.sh
+# Cross your fingers.
+Hold on to yer butts.
+fastboot reboot
 ```

 ## (Potentially) FAQ